tom-nonibrands/Noni-Brands-Test/README.md

 ### PART 1: CSS

-Using CSS properties alone, recredsdate the button on the page.
+Using CSS properties alone, recreate the button on the page.
 Spend approximately 20 minutes on it, we don't expect it to be a perfect match.